6 Important .NET Concepts

 Value types and reference types Now that we have understood the concept of 'Stack' and 'Heap' it's time to understand the concept of value types and reference types.

 Value types are types that hold both data and memory in the same location.
-While a reference type has a pointer which points to the memory location.
+While a reference type has a pointer that points to the memory location.

 Below is a simple integer data type with the name 'i' whose value is assigned to another integer data type with the name 'j'.
 Both these memory values are allocated on the stack.